 Governors can be contacted through the Clerk and the Parent Governor can be contacted through the school office.

-Daniel Upfield is the Principal of Ark Atwood Primary Academy.
+Dominic Smith is the Acting Principal of Ark Atwood Primary Academy.

 Sophie Taylor (Chair)